nelsonthegr8/BudgetMate/README.md

 # BudgetMate
 ## Description
-- Budget Mate is an application created using python for the backend logic.
-And Fillet as the frontend.
+- Budget Mate is an application created using .net maui.
 - This is designed to be a mobile application that will help you to financial freedom
 - I made a couple itterations of this project with righteous revenue using swift but wanted to make it again using python and new methods of displaying the information
 - Also throuoght the years the way i approached my budgeting and spreadsheets changed.
 I decided to make the app reflect that in a more digestible way